 Would a job share be considered for the regional adviser role?

-We would consider 2 candidates wishing to undertake the role as a job share.
-Once you have identified someone to share the role with we would ask that you both apply for the role together.
+We would consider two candidates wishing to undertake the role as a job share.
+Once you have identified someone to share the role with, we would ask that you both apply for the role together.
 The nomination form you complete will allow you to indicate your preference for a job share and the name of your job share.